Niveshpai/Niveshpai.github.io/README.md

     Major contributions involve(but not limited to) :
     1. Revamping and stylising to a major extent while maintaining the original feel of the website.
     2. Fixing and/or implementing new features which can extensively help the user.
     3. Fixing severe and critical security bugs.
+[This may/may not be applicable since no backend is used.]
     4. Something unique and praise-worthy which is not within the above scope.